 - if the indicated NAA is active, the terminal shall perform the REFRESH; - if indicated NAA is not active, the terminal shall send a TERMINAL RESPONSE.
-The terminal shall not select the indicated NAA; - if no AID is indicated, then the terminal shall assume the REFRESH applies to the current NAA application.
+The terminal shall not select the indicated NAA; - if no AID is indicated, then the terminal shall assume the REFRESH applies to the NAA application currently selected on the basic logical channel (logical channel 0).
+If no NAA is currently selected on the basic logical channel, the terminal shall send a TERMINAL RESPONSE(command performed successfully).